Reneechang17/Some-Learning-Stuff/stuff.md

 - Address Translation: Logical Address → Linear Address → Physical Address
   - Segment Unit: convert Logical Address → Linear Address (through Global Descriptor Table)
   - Memory Management Unit: convert Linear Address → Physical Address (through TLB & Page Table)
-  - pmap PID: view memory mappings of a process.
+  - `pmap PID`: view memory mappings of a process.
 2. ##### **OOM(Out of Memory)**
 - when system runs out of memory and can't allocate more for programs. (for all available included disk swap space)
 - When this happens, the OOM Killer is triggered to stop low-priority processes and free up memory.